Trio (1801 ship)

 Trio was launched at New Brunswick in 1801 and sailed to England.
 She became a merchant ship trading between Dublin and Montreal.
-From 1805 new owners sought to employ her as a slave ship, but the French Navy captured her in January 1806 early in her first slave trading voyage.
+From 1805 new owners sought to employ her as a slave ship in the triangular trade in enslaved people, but the French Navy captured her in January 1806 early in her first enslaving voyage.

 Career and capture

 Trio first entered Lloyd's Register (LR) in 1802.